shadabshaukat/CogNeo-Edge-Router/README.md

 - Cache keys are namespaced by endpoint and backend with SHA256 of the normalized JSON body.

 ---

+## Cache logging (HIT/MISS/SET)

+- The router logs cache activity to stdout:
+  - CACHE HIT <endpoint> backend=<b> key=<k>
+  - CACHE MISS <endpoint> backend=<b> key=<k> -> proxy & store
+  - CACHE SET <endpoint> backend=<b> key=<k> ttl=<ttl>
+- These logs appear when identical requests (by cache key) are served from cache or written to cache.
+- To influence hit-rate for trivial variations, toggle normalization:
+  - In `.env`: `CACHE_NORMALIZE_QUERY=1` (applies to vector/hybrid/fts -> "query", rag -> "question", chat -> "message")

+## Advanced caching: normalization and semantic

+- Normalization cache (lightweight, implemented)
+  - Purpose: improve hits for trivial text variations (case, spacing, punctuation).
+  - How: when `CACHE_NORMALIZE_QUERY=1`, the router normalizes the text used to derive the cache key, but forwards the original body to the upstream untouched.
+  - Scope: vector/hybrid/fts use `query`, rag uses `question`, chat uses `message`.

+- Semantic cache (higher payoff, moderate complexity)
+  - Purpose: reuse answers for paraphrased questions that are semantically similar.
+  - Design (router-side):
+    - Store previous Q/A with a query embedding in a vector index (OpenSearch k-NN or pgvector).
+    - On a new request, embed the incoming text and search nearest neighbor within a similarity threshold (e.g., cosine >= 0.90).
+    - If a match is found (same tenant/backend/llm context), return cached response.
+    - Otherwise call upstream, then write both the exact-key cache and semantic entry for future reuse.
+  - Suggested fields:
+    - tenant_id, endpoint, backend, llm_source, model, params_hash, query_text, query_embedding (vector), response_json, created_at, ttl
+  - Controls (router env):
+    - SEMCACHE_ENABLE=0|1
+    - SEMCACHE_PROVIDER=opensearch|pgvector
+    - SEMCACHE_THRESHOLD=0.90
+    - SEMCACHE_TTL=3600
+    - SEMCACHE_EMBEDDER=fastembed_e5_small
+    - SEMCACHE_DIM=384
+    - SEMCACHE_OS_URL/SEMCACHE_OS_INDEX[/SEMCACHE_OS_USER/SEMCACHE_OS_PASS]
+    - SEMCACHE_PG_DSN/SEMCACHE_PG_TABLE
+  - Oracle 26ai note:
+    - The semantic cache lives in the router and is independent of the vector search backend (postgres/oracle/opensearch).
+    - Current providers are OpenSearch and pgvector.
+Oracle Database 23ai/26ai support vector search and could be added as a future provider by storing embeddings in an Oracle table with a vector index.
+This would require adding an `oracle26ai` provider using the Python `oracledb` driver and appropriate schema.
+Until then, semantic caching works across Oracle backend requests using OS or pgvector as the router’s semantic store.
+  - Safety:
+    - Scope by tenant and backend/llm to avoid cross-tenant bleed.
+    - Apply TTLs and versioning to invalidate on major changes.
+  - Implementation location:
+    - Recommended in this router (edge) so all backends benefit uniformly.
+    - Optionally, a backend can expose its own semantic caching; the router would then just forward traffic.

 ## Production Notes